 As I mentioned last week I’m going to be a father again.
 One of the things I’ve been doing with my spare time is to look deeper into some tips on saving money.
 During that search I came across Scottish Friendly’s money saving tips for pregnancy.
 In fact, I’m implementing the “make soup” tip for tonight’s dinner… as long as you consider stew the same as soup.

-our my wife's research showed that they were not only great for the environment, but better for the baby.
-That became very important for us.
+our my wife’s research showed that they were not only great for the environment but better for the baby.
+That became very important to us.

 As much as we tried to go with the cloth diapers, our day care doesn’t allow it.
 I don’t know whether their policy is sound and justified, but you pick your battles and I wasn’t going to let this sour our relationship with his care givers.
 We resigned ourselves to using disposables while he was at day care and cloth diapers at home, with the exception of the diaper he sleeps in… that needs the extra protection of the disposable diapers.

 It turns out that Little Man has a very sensitive behind (he’s going to love reading this years from now, I’m sure).
 The standard Luvs, Huggies, and Pampers diapers simply don’t work for him.
 He gets a very bad rash.
 This leaves us going with brands like Generation Earth (good price at BJ’s Warehouse) and Seventh Generation.
 Somehow adding a “generation” to the name means it is free of dyes and chemicals.
 While we were trying to get the rash under control, we got a doctor’s note allowing us to use the cloth diapers at day care.
 That fixed the problem.